 Do think you should do something with wood pallets you see along the side of the road?
-We interviewed Samantha Hartman, woodworker and author of Wood Pallet Wonders.
-She’s been creative her entire life and discovered woodworking after moving across the country from Pittsburgh to Wyoming.
-Her favorite piece of advice comes from the quote “And the day came when the risk to remain tight in a bud was more painful than the risk it took to blossom.”
-She took that as a piece of advice when moving across the country and taking risks on new things.
-Samantha now has a woodworking shop and has blossomed!
+Samantha Hartman does!
+The woodworker and author of Wood Pallet Wonders has been creative her entire life.
+Her favorite piece of advice, “And the day came when the risk to remain tight in a bud was more painful than the risk it took to blossom,” inspired her to move across the country and take risks on a new woodworking shop.

 I understand you are a graphic designer by education, how did you know that you were a creative type?
 What inspired you to lead a creative life?